Delicious Slow Cooker Peach Jam & only 3 ingredients! Take the heat out of jam making & let your Crockpot do all the work for you.

 - Add chopped peaches and lemon juice to the slow cooker pot and stir.

-- Add sugar and pectin (or jam sugar) and stir.
+- Add jam sugar and stir.
 Pop on the lid and cook on low for one hour.

 - Remove lid and stir.
 (Don’t worry, the sugar is unlikely to have fully dissolved yet)